-different patterns.
-Arranging and rearranging the pieces allows children to experience how patterns evolve.
+Children need frequent and varied opportunities to recognize and create patterns.
+Pattern Stacker invites children to explore three alike but different shapes.
+While all are round, each shape is a variation of a circle.
+Each is a different color combination.
+Combining the pieces in different ways creates different patterns.
+By arranging and rearranging the pieces children experience how patterns evolve.
 Pattern Stacker provides open-ended exploration.
-Children can create horizontal patterns or stack pieces in different ways to create vertical patterns.
-Patterning and stacking develop cognitive and fine motor skills, eye-hand coordination, creative thinking, and spatial awareness.
+Children can create horizontal patterns.
+Then stack pieces in different ways to create vertical patterns.
+Patterning and stacking develop cognitive and fine motor skills.
+As well as eye-hand coordination, creative thinking, and spatial awareness.
 Measures 10 1/4″L x 3 1/2″W x 6 1/2″H.